katesanders9/squid-e/README.md

-# 🏜️DUNES
+# 🦑EventSQUID

-This repository contains code and data for DUNES (Dataset of UNcertain Event Scenes), a collection of 12,000 event-based ambiguous images extracted from videos.
+This repository contains code and data for EventSQUID (Event Scenes with Quantitative Uncertainty Information Dataset), a collection of 12,000 event-based ambiguous images extracted from videos.
 All images are annotated with ground truth values and a test set is annotated with 10,800 human uncertainty judgments.
 The dataset is detailed in the paper **Ambiguous Images With Human Judgments for Robust Visual Event Classification** ([PDF here](https://openreview.net/forum?id=6Hl7XoPNAVX)).
-The paper illustrates how DUNES can be used to explore human uncertainty quantification, train robust models, and directly evaluate models and model calibration techniques.
+The paper illustrates how EventSQUID can be used to explore human uncertainty quantification, train robust models, and directly evaluate models and model calibration techniques.
 The repository includes dataset information, a dataset loader, and code used for experiments in the paper.

 ![Title Image](title-im.png?raw=true)

 ## Overview
 ### Code Directory
 ```
-dunes
+eventsquid
 |   title-im.png   # Title page figure
 │   README.md      # Repository documentation
 |   setup.py       # Script to install repository code